- all (adj./adv.)

-- Old English eall "all, every, entire," from Proto-Germanic *alnaz (source also of Old Frisian, Old High German al, Old Norse allr, Gothic alls), with no certain connection outside Germanic.
+- Old English eall "every, entire, the whole quantity of" (adj.), "fully, wholly, entirely" (adv.), from Proto-Germanic *alnaz (source also of Old Frisian, Old High German al; German all, alle; Old Norse allr; Gothic alls), with no certain connection outside Germanic.
+As a noun, in Old English, "all that is, everything."

 Combinations with all meaning "wholly, without limit" were common in Old English (such as eall-halig "all-holy," eall-mihtig "all-mighty") and the method continued to form new compound words throughout the history of English.
+Middle English had al-wher "wherever; whenever" (early 14c.); al-soon "as soon as possible," al-what (c.
+1300) "all sorts of things, whatever."
+Of the common modern phrases with it, at all "in any way" is from mid-14c., and all "and everything (else)" is from 1530s, all but "everything short of" is from 1590s.
 First record of all out "to one's full powers" is 1880.
-All-terrain vehicle first recorded 1968.
 All clear as a signal of "no danger" is recorded from 1902.
 All right, indicative of approval, is attested from 1953.

 The use of a, a' as an abbreviation of all (as in Burns' "A Man's a Man for A' that") is a modern Scottishism but has history in English to 13c.